top of page

 What Even Is Codependency?

 But here’s the thing: survival skills are not always life skills.
-And at some point, that emotional juggling act gets VERY heavy.
+At some point, that emotional juggling act gets VERY heavy.

 Common Signs of Codependency (aka, “Is This Me?”)